ArielYat/Whatsapp-bot-Project/README.md

 ## Description

-This is a Whatsapp Bot which is built with TypeScript and Node.js.
+This is a Whatsapp Bot which is built with TypeScript and Node.js with a MongoDB database.

-It has a lot of different functions and features and is currently in development.
+It has a lot of different functions and features and is currently not really in development.

 If you have any questions, feel free to contact ArielYat or TheBooker66.